SveltyCMS/SveltyCMS/README.md

 rename the `.env.example` to `.env`.

-- Extend Languages if other are required
-- Enter the access data to connect to your mongodb or mongo atlas
+- Enter fill in your access data to connect to a [MongoDB or MongoDB Atlas database](https://www.mongodb.com)
+- Extend database Languages if other are required
 - Setup your Email SMTP & HOST
 - Add your API Tokes for the individual Widget you need to use

-### Run the application
+### Start the application

+See `package.json` for more information like build.

 ```bash
 pnpm dev